medic/cht-docs/content/en/contribute/code/releasing.md

 ## CHT Core

-A release is a set of changes that is planned to be used by at least one implementation that uses the CHT.
+A release is a set of code changes bundled together, ideally with at least one deployment of CHT apps ready to make use of it.

 ### Building & Releasing CHT Core Changes